... The Beta Hero

 Control

-Knobs - The lost right knob has been replaced with a proper
+Knobs - The lost right knob was replaced with the correct Aurora

-slot car hub, though its chrome is more worn than the surviving hub.
+slot car hub, though the wear on its chrome exceeds that on the surviving

-knobs also now look to be topped by small rhinestones, which firm evidence
+hub.
+Both knobs are also now topped by small rhinestones, which

 ||